-2.4.1 Non-permanence risk in Agriculture, Forestry, and Other Land Use (AFOLU) projects is addressed through the use of a project risk analysis, using the AFOLU Non-Permanence Risk Tool, which determines a number of credits to be deposited in the AFOLU pooled buffer account.
-The pooled buffer account holds non-tradable buffer credits to cover the non-permanence risk associated with AFOLU projects.
-It is a single account that holds the buffer credits for all projects.
+Non-permanence risk in Agriculture, Forestry, and Other Land Use (AFOLU) and Geologic Carbon Storage (GCS) projects is addressed through the use of a project risk analysis, using the AFOLU Non-Permanence Risk Tool (NPRT) and the GCS NPRT, respectively.
+These tools determine the number of credits to be deposited in the AFOLU pooled buffer account or the GCS pooled buffer account, respectively.
+The pooled buffer accounts hold non-tradable buffer credits to cover the non-permanence risk associated with AFOLU and GCS projects.

-Buffer credits are canceled to cover carbon known, or believed, to be lost.
-As such, the VCUs already issued to projects that subsequently fail are not canceled and do not have to be paid back".
-All VCUs issued to AFOLU projects (as with all projects) are permanent.
-The VCS approach provides environmental integrity because the AFOLU pooled buffer account will always maintain an adequate surplus to cover unanticipated losses from individual project failures and the net GHG benefits across the entire pool of AFOLU projects will be greater than the total number of VCUs issued.
+Buffer credits are canceled to cover carbon known or believed to be lost.
+As such, the VCUs already issued to projects that subsequently fail are not canceled and do not have to be "paid" back."
+All VCUs issued to AFOLU and GCS projects (as with all projects) are permanent, the VCS approach provides environmental integrity because the AFOLU and GCS pooled buffer accounts will always maintain an adequate surplus to cover unanticipated losses from individual project failures, and the net GHG benefits across the entire pool of AFOLU and GCS projects will be greater than the total number of VCUs issued.

-The full rules and procedures for AFOLU projects with respect to non-permanence risk are set out in Section 3.2.
+The full rules and procedures for AFOLU and GCS projects with respect to non-permanence risk are set out in Sections 3.2 and the VCS program document GCS Requirements, respectively.

-- 2.4.2 The AFOLU pooled buffer account is subject to periodic reconciliation.
-Reconciliation is based on a review of existing AFOLU verification reports and an assessment of project performance.
-This process will identify the projects that have failed or underperformed and seek to identify their common characteristics.
-The risk analysis criteria and buffer withholding percentages, set out in the VCS Program document AFOLO Non-Permanence Risk Tool, will be adjusted accordingly to ensure that there are always sufficient buffer credits in the AFOLU pooled buffer account to cover project losses.
-Any changes to the tool will not be retroactive (i.e., they will apply only to future non-permanence risk assessments). - 2.4.3 Project risk analyses will be subject to periodic review by Verra.
-This process consists of a review of a sample of AFOLU project risk reports to identify any inconsistencies in the process and application of the AFOLU Non-Permanence Risk Tool and assessment of same by validation/verification bodies.
+- The AFOLU and GCS pooled buffer accounts are subject to periodic reconciliation.
+2.4.2 Reconciliation is based on a review of existing AFOLU and GCS verification reports and an assessment of project performance.
+This process will identify the projects that have failed or underperformed and will seek to identify their common characteristics.
+The risk analysis criteria and buffer withholding percentages set out in the VCS Program documents AFOLU Non-Permanence Risk Tool and the GCS Non-Permanence Risk Tool will be adjusted accordingly to ensure that there are always sufficient buffer credits in the AFOLU and GCS pooled buffer accounts to cover project losses.
+Any changes to the tool will not be retroactive (i.e., they will apply only to future non-permanence risk assessments). - Project risk analyses will be subject to periodic review by Verra.
+This process consists of a 2.4.3 review of a sample of AFOLU and GCS project risk reports to identify any inconsistencies in the process and application of the AFOLU Non-Permanence Risk Tool and the GCS Non-Permanence Risk Tool, and the assessment of the same by validation/verification bodies.
 The risk analysis criteria and risk ratings set out in the tool may be adjusted, to ensure consistent and accurate application of the tool.
 Any changes to the tool will not be retroactive (i.e., they will apply only to subsequent non-permanence risk analyses).